The Local Approach to Causal Inference under Network Interference: Introduction

-The second problem is to estimate average or distributional policy effects/treatment response.
-For instance, the status-quo policy may be given by a particular network structure and the new policy may be one in which a key agent is removed.
-The policy effect to be estimated is the expected change in outcome for one or more agents.
-We propose a $k$-nearest-neighbors estimator for the policy effect and provide non-asymptotic bounds on mean-squared error building on work by \cite{doring2017rate}.
+The second problem is to test policy irrelevance/no treatment effects.
+For instance, the status-quo policy may be given by a particular network structure where no agents are treated and the new policy may keep the same connections between agents but have every agent treated.
+The hypothesis to be tested is that both policies are associated with the same distribution of outcomes for one or more agents.
+We propose an asymptotically valid randomization test for this hypothesis building on work by \cite{canay2018approximate}.

-Section \ref{sec:motivation} specifies a general model of network interference.
-Section \ref{sec:local} introduces the local approach.
-Section \ref{sec:policy} describes the applications testing policy irrelevance and estimating policy effects.
+Section \ref{sec:local} defines a local configuration.
+Section \ref{sec:motivation} incorporates our definition of a local configuration into an econometric model with network interference.
+Section \ref{sec:policy} describes applications to estimating policy effects and testing policy irrelevance.
 Section \ref{sec:empirical_illustration} contains an empirical illustration evaluating the impact of social network structure on favor exchange in the setting of \cite{jackson2012social}.
 Section \ref{sec:conclusion} concludes.
 Proof of claims, simulation evidence, and other details can be found in an appendix.